-J: Yeah, I’ll think you’ll definitely recognise things around like the John Rylands library, for example – they’re the two central pillars.
+James: Yeah, I’ll think you’ll definitely recognise things around like the John Rylands library, for example – they’re the two central pillars.

-M: It’s not meant to explicitly be Manchester.
+Martin: It’s not meant to explicitly be Manchester.

-It’s called Turing isn’t it?
+It’s called Turing, isn’t it?

-M: Yeah, which just gives us a little more freedom.
+Martin: Yeah, which just gives us a little more freedom.
 It’s one of the nice things we’re able to do: game development, for the longest time, has been much bigger in the U.S., so it’s nice to have English developers just touching on slightly more English themes.

 That was something I liked about Ether One: It was set in Pinwheel, looking at what was initially an idyllic seaside town that fell into a post-industrial slump.
 Do you think you’ll engage similarly with Manchester’s political history, maybe Margaret Thatcher’s influence?

-J: I think at the same time, we’re taking a historical approach in the way that we look at things — even when we’re designing our own political problems within the world of Turing, we’re looking at historical problems.
+James: I think at the same time, we’re taking a historical approach in the way that we look at things – even when we’re designing our own political problems within the world of Turing, we’re looking at historical problems.

-M: No, that was really unfortunately timed, actually.
+Martin: No, that was really unfortunately timed, actually.
 Obviously, the event itself was incredibly unfortunate.
 I mean, I think we put out a trailer a couple of hours before the attack, so some people online thought it was in poor taste: it was just really, really unfortunate.

-M: It’s one of those things that come up quite a lot at shows.
+Martin: It’s one of those things that come up quite a lot at shows.
 A lot of people have asked how much we’re playing up current events.
 And obviously, with games, we’re developing them for years (The Occupation began development in late 2015).
 Games take too long for us to be like, ‘oh this is happening this week.’
 It’s just very strange they happened at the same time.
 It’s like life imitating art.

 So is that why you chose the ‘80s?
 To give it a bit of distance?
 Or was it something else?

-J: Not particularly.
+James: Not particularly.
 It’s a cool era to explore, and it gave us license to play with the technology and things like that.

-J: That’s another thing; we’ve always had this idea that our games would co-exist, so yeah it felt like the natural step.
+James: That’s another thing; we’ve always had this idea that our games would co-exist, so yeah it felt like the natural step.

 I’d heard elsewhere that they might exist in the same universe; will you be paying lip service to Ether then?

-J: Yeah, games like Bioshock and System Shock, they all kind of co-exist.
+James: Yeah, games like Bioshock and System Shock, they all kind of co-exist.
 We wanted to have this universe that was persistent across our games, even for the sake of making our body of work as a studio be relatable.

-Obviously, its quite a narrative driven game.
+Obviously, it’s quite a narrative driven game.
 In terms of gameplay, what kind of thing will we generally be doing?

-M: It’s really down to what you think is important.
-The initial inspiration was from more systemic kind of gameplay.
+Martin: It’s really down to what you think is important.
+The initial inspiration was from a more systemic kind of gameplay.
 Games like Dishonored and Deus Ex were a big inspiration.
 A lot of them work in the sense that they give you a set of tools, and you have objectives, but how you achieve those is up to you.
 You could spend the entire time being a goodie two shoes, doing exactly what you’re told, and that’s not the wrong way to play; that’ll just give you a certain conclusion.
 If you’re more interested in X narrative that you think ‘oh well maybe I’ll have to get into this person’s office, then you would have to sneak into that.

-M: Something else we’ve got going on in the world is not exactly redundant narrative, but narrative that doesn’t necessarily feed through back into the main plot.
+Martin: Something else we’ve got going on in the world is not exactly redundant narrative, but narrative that doesn’t necessarily feed through back into the main plot.
 Not everything is about the [union] act.
 People have their own lives going on: someone might be really concerned because their child’s sick at home, and you can follow that narrative all the way through.

 It’s like a slice of space and time then, isn’t it?
-Does that mean the game is quite reactionary to the player?
+Does that mean the game is quite reactionary to you?
 If you play this slice twice in a row and do nothing, hypothetically, it would play out in the same way.
 You’re the variable, so it’s based on how you can change things?

 Something else Ether did quite a lot was a lot of environmental storytelling.
 Is environmental storytelling something you’ve still tried to integrate into the game?

-We know it’s a fixed length game, so obviously the scope matters.
+We know it’s a fixed length game, so obviously the size matters.
 Too small, and you risk having not enough to do in that time, too large, and you become lost.
 Put crudely, what kind of map size are we looking at?

-M: When I first joined the studio, the ethos was like Ether but way smaller and way denser.
+Martin: When I first joined the studio, the ethos was like Ether but way smaller and way denser.
 It’s definitely denser, but I think it’s bigger too.
 It’s not small.
 It’s a big design concern: are you going to be able to fill the space with enough content to make it constantly engaging?

-J: I think we’re trying to figure out right now a way of pacing it in such a way that allows you to explore the different parts of this environment.
+James: I think we’re trying to figure out right now a way of pacing it in such a way that allows you to explore the different parts of this environment.
 It’s all one environment really, but one part of the map or story that’s connected to the kind of emotional beat we’re trying to hit at the time.

-M: It’s a bit of a balance.
+Martin: It’s a bit of a balance.
 The idea of complete freedom all the time seems like the coolest thing, but sometimes it’s better to direct people a little bit, and give them a bit of push.
 If left to their own devices, they might not see some of the coolest stuff.

 I’ve heard VR is an option for this game; is that still something you might be doing?

-J: From day one, we always had VR in mind in terms of how things would work.
+James: From day one, we always had VR in mind in terms of how things would work.
 We’re trying to be as optimised as possible in everything so that it’s possible.
 It’s not going to be something that comes on straight away, but its something we’ve always kept in mind when designing the game.

-M: It sets a certain bar in terms of how you optimise things as well.
+Martin: It sets a certain bar in terms of how you optimise things as well.
 It’s a good standard to uphold.
 With a normal game, people would want 60fps, maybe, but with VR you have to hit 90 because otherwise people start vomiting.
 In a way, it’s just nice to hold yourself to that standard, and the outcome of that is that it’ll work nicely on VR.

 Last question: the hardest question and the one developers hate most – is there a release date yet?

-J: Definitely this year, and I think soon.
+James: Definitely this year, and I think soon.
 I don’t think it’d slip to the end of the year by any means.